symfony/symfony-docs/cookbook/serializer.rst

 :ref:`serializer.encoder<reference-dic-tags-serializer-encoder>`.
 It's also
 possible to set the priority of the tag in order to decide the matching order.

-Here an example on how to load the :class:`Symfony\\Component\\Serializer\\Normalizer\\GetSetMethodNormalizer`:
+Here is an example on how to load the :class:`Symfony\\Component\\Serializer\\Normalizer\\GetSetMethodNormalizer`:

 .. configuration-block::